Antioch University New England (AUNE) Internal Sources for Scholarships and Grants

 A committee of students who graduated in 2003 established this scholarship to assist students who are single parents and have financial need.
 Each subsequent graduating class has continued to contribute to the fund.
 Typically, seven scholarships of $400 are awarded annually to be used toward the purchase of course books.

 The William R. Ginsberg and Thomas K. Wessels Endowed Scholarship was created in 2008 by the estate of William R. Ginsberg and AUNE core faculty Tom Wessels.
-One scholarship of $2,500 is awarded annually to a student who displays academic excellence and true leadership.
+One scholarship of $2,500 is awarded annually by the Environmental Studies Department to a student who displays academic excellence and true leadership.